Rate this page:

 }

-When the app is installed, the Atlassian product passes your callback a security context that contains important information that you must store in your app in order to sign and verify future requests.
+When the app is installed, the Atlassian host product passes your callback a security context that contains important information that you will need to store in your app in order to sign and verify future requests.

 For details on the contents of the payload, see the lifecycle attribute documentation.